micro-ROS/micro-ROS.github.io/_docs/overview/comparison/index.md

 ---

-Micro-ROS is a project that aims to bring ROS2 to the micro-controllers world.
+Micro-ROS is a project that aims to bring ROS2 to the microcontrollers world.
 Here, we will perform an analysis of the alternative options, and eventually show a comparison table.

 ## ROSSerial